 The SQL Translation Profile may be created and administered by any user who has the CREATE SQL TRANSLATION PROFILE authority and TRANSLATE ANY SQL authority.
-The section on Granting Required Authority to Users with DRDAAS_TRANS_ADMIN Role shows how to grant these two privileges to DRDAAS_TRANS_ADMIN.
-These privileges may be granted by a user with existing SYSDBA privileges.
+The section on Granting Required Authority to Users with DRDAAS_TRANS_ADMIN Role

-The admin option clause enables drdaas_trans_admin to grant the translate any sql authority to other Oracle users.
-In this manner, the drdaas_trans_admin may allow many users with drdaas_user_role to use the translation facility, as demonstrated in the section Granting Translation Authority to Users with drdaas_user_role.
+The ADMIN OPTION clause enables DRDAAS_TRANS_ADMIN to GRANT the TRANSLATE ANY SQL authority to other Oracle users.
+In this manner, the DRDAAS_TRANS_ADMIN may allow many users with DRDAAS_USER_ROLE to use the translation facility, as demonstrated in the section Granting Translation Authority to Users with DRDAAS_USER_ROLE.